GRACeFUL-project/DSL-WP/2016-07/Barcelona/Notes.md

 * [CFP] Nicolas wants to work on using the formalisms of functional programming in the context of his work on time series.
+    * Make constraint checking more efficient using laziness?
+    * Assure correctness by QuickCheck against a model in Haskell
+    * Use some functional meta-programming for the constraint models.